3 Questions that Make Creating a Retirement Investment Strategy Easier

 Risk Perception is a view of how risky the current path is.
 People don’t experience risk, per se, they experience events.
 So, they need to know how likely they are to encounter extreme market events, and what they are at risk to lose.
 A heavy-tail risk calculation model will give you the most accurate insight.
 (Our SmartRisk tool uses a heavy-tail model.
 You can get a free trial here.)

-When you break down your client discussion into three easy-to-understand questions, the process seems less intimidating to clients.
+When planning your client's retirement investment strategy, break down your client discussion into three easy-to-understand questions so that the process will seem less intimidating to clients.
 They will have a very clear picture of the risks associated with their plan and more confidence in you as their advisor.